 Voter Information

 Welcome to the City of Biloxi’s online voter information section.
 One of the most important responsibilities of a citizen is to exercise their right to vote.
 You’ll find links to helpful information here.
-This page has been updated to include information about the 2024 municipal special election for Ward 7.
+This page will be updated to include information about the next municipal when one is scheduled.

 Who’s running?